Today we are truly honored to welcome a rather unusual guest whose name is… What’s your name again?

-She says he pushes her too hard, and tells her she’s lazy….
+She says he pushes her too hard, tells her she’s lazy….

 Oh, I get it!
 You’re afraid that if this gets back to him, he’ll push her even harder!

 Kelly, not to worry.
-Thanks to my crack team of editors, this whole conversation will be edited out by the time the ezine is published!
+Thanks to my crack team of editors, this whole conversation will be edited out of the ezine by the time it gets published!

-In fact, we will so disguise your daughter that no one will have the slightest idea who or what this case is about!
+In fact, we will so disguise your daughter that no one will have any idea what this case is about!